Mitchell Garabedian: Career

 Garabedian has worked on numerous sexual abuse cases.
 In August 2016, he represented seven of the 21 victims who settled sex abuse cases against 10 Irish Christian Brothers from Bergen Catholic High School in Oradell, New Jersey, for $1.9 million.
 He was also with Heather Unruh during the November 2017 press conference when she alleged that Kevin Spacey molested her son.

 In the Geoghan case, Garabedian was able to reach a financial settlement with the Boston Archdiocese on behalf of 86 people.
 At the time they reached the settlement, the Church would pay more than $30 million and plaintiffs would not be required to sign a non-disclosure agreement.
 Eventually, the Church pulled out of the $30 million settlement and settled for $10 million.

-Popular culture
+In popular culture

 Ted Danson portrayed Garabedian in the 2005 made-for-television film Our Fathers.
 Stanley Tucci portrayed him in the 2015 film Spotlight.